 “Make the Law accessible to all”

-The program's main objective is to create awareness that the United States is a country of opportunities and that it is important to know the rules in order to navigate the system successfully.
+The primary goal is to raise awareness that the United States is a land of opportunities and that it is important to understand the rules in order to successfully navigate the system.

-This exercise is similar to what is done with scientific dissemination, but here we do it with the law, other rules and norms.
+This exercise is similar to what is done with scientific outreach, but here we apply it to law, other rules, and regulations.